kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 ## Digression: Denesting Surds

 But wait a minute.
 How do we simplify expressions containing square roots within square roots?
 Such expressions are called [nested surds](https://undergroundmathematics.org/thinking-about-algebra/nested-surds/solution).
 Is there an easy way to confirm---without using calculators---that the two results we got are indeed the same number?
 How do we unpack surds within surds?
-Because calculators have finite precision, how do we know that the two exact expressions involving surds, on either side of the equality sign below, are indeed equal?
+Because calculators have finite precision, how do we know that the two exact expressions involving surds, on either side of the equality sign below, are indeed _exactly_ equal?
 $$
 \begin{aligned}
 \frac{1}{2}\sqrt{2 - \sqrt{3}} &\overset{?}{=} \frac{1}{2}\left[\frac{2\sqrt{3} - 3}{\sqrt{6 - 3\sqrt{3}}}\right]\mbox{ or more simply that}\\